Exhumation and reburial of Richard III of England: Greyfriars project and excavations

-In March 2011 an assessment of the Greyfriars site began to identify where the monastery had stood, and which land might be available for excavation.
+In March 2011, an assessment of the Greyfriars site began to identify where the monastery had stood, and which land might be available for excavation.
 A desk-based assessment was conducted to determine the archaeological viability of the site, followed by a survey in August 2011 using ground-penetrating radar (GPR).
 The GPR results were inconclusive; no clear building remains could be identified owing to a layer of disturbed ground and demolition debris just below the surface.
 The survey was useful in finding modern utilities crossing the site, such as pipes and cables.

 Three possible excavation sites were identified: the staff car park of Leicester City Council Social Services, the disused playground of the former Alderman Newton's School and a public car park on New Street.
 It was decided to open two trenches in the Social Services car park, with an option for a third in the playground.
-Because most of the Greyfriars site had been built on, only seventeen per cent of its former area was available to excavate; the area to be investigated amounted to just one per cent of the site, owing to the limitations of the project's funding.
+Because most of the Greyfriars site had been built on, only 17% of its former area was available to excavate; the area to be investigated amounted to just 1% of the site, owing to the limitations of the project's funding.

 The proposed excavation was announced in the June 2012 issue of the Richard III Society's magazine, the Ricardian Bulletin, but a month later one of the main sponsors pulled out, leaving a £10,000 funding shortfall; an appeal resulted in members of the several Ricardian groups donating £13,000 in two weeks.
 A press conference held in Leicester on 24 August announced the start of the work.
 Archaeologist Richard Buckley admitted the project was a long shot: "We don't know precisely where the church is, let alone where the burial site is."
 He had earlier told Langley that he thought the odds were "fifty-fifty at best for [finding] the church, and nine-to-one against finding the grave."